Crustless quiche and almond milk alfredo – two recipes in one post – whoop!

 So I had time to make quiche!
 I baked up a couple baked potatoes over the weekend, so I sliced up one baked potato for the crust of the quiche.
 I love how the plain Chobani made this almost taste like a custard!
-This makes 4 servings: 224 calories, 7.7 fat, 15.6 carbs, 2 fiber and 23 protein.
-60% of your daily Vitamin C and 40% of your daily calcium!
+This makes 4 servings.
+If you like a crusted quiche, check out my mini veggie quiches.

 - 8 ounces sliced potato

 - 4 ounces broccoli, chopped